treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/file-upload.md

 ## File Upload

-Let's make a form for file upload.
-Below is an example of writing in ERB.
-By specifying true for the third argument of the formTag() method, a form as multipart/form-data will be generated.
+In this chapter we will create a simple form for a file upload.
+The code example below is using ERB.
+By specifying *true* for the third argument of the formTag() method, a form will be generated as multipart/form-data.

 ```html
 <%== formTag(urla("upload"), Tf::Post, true) %>